stefan-hoeck/idris2-pack/README.md

 ### Idris Compiler and Libraries

-All packages, applications, and different versions of the Idris compiler can be found in the subdirectories of `$HOME/.pack/install`.
+All packages, applications, and different versions of the Idris compiler can be found in subdirectories of `$HOME/.pack/install`.
 The path to a library or application includes the commit hash of the Idris compiler it was built with, as well as the commit hash used for the library or application itself.